Timeframe for Settling an Estate in Colorado: A Guide for Executors

 Another important aspect of settling an estate in Colorado is paying off any outstanding debts and taxes owed by the deceased person.
 Generally speaking, creditors have nine months from the date of death to file a claim against the estate for any money owed.
 The executor is responsible for reviewing these claims and paying them off using funds from the estate.

-If there aren’t enough assets to cover all debts owed, there is a specific priority list that determines which creditors get paid first.
+3. Priority of Payments: If there aren’t enough assets to cover all debts owed, there is a specific priority list that determines which creditors get paid first.
+This list often prioritizes secured debts and administrative expenses over unsecured debts.

 In addition to debt payments, taxes also need to be addressed during probate.

-This includes both federal and state income tax returns for any income earned by the deceased person prior to their passing.
+This includes both federal and state income tax returns for any income earned by the deceased person before their passing.
 The executor may also need to file a federal estate tax return if the value of the estate is above a certain threshold.

 Distribution of assets to beneficiaries